 SPOT 4 Training Photograph Class Description

 sample

 Evergreen forest

-1 21 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 - 1 Tree species:
+20-20- 30 M Tree species:

-A CONTRACTOR OF THE PARTY OF TH Markhammia zanzibarica,
+Markhammia zanzibarica,

-Terminalia sambesiaca,
+2011年 Terminalia sambesiaca,

 Milettia usamarensis,

-CANAL WATER Lettowianthus stellatus,
+(1)。 (4) 是一个人,从"K"(4) Lettowianthus stellatus,

 Zanthozylum holtzianum

-CONTRACTOR OF STREET and Xeroderris stuhlmanii
+and Xeroderris stuhlmanii

-Absent tree species:
+A STATE Absent tree species:

-A 200 CO.
-Brachystegia boehmii,
+A SECOND Brachystegia boehmii,

 Uapaca nitida and

 Pterocarpus angolensis

 Structure:

 Tree layer > 5m in height an

 up to 25% in density.
 The

 density of the lower

 vegetation layers depends to

 a large extent on the density

 of the canopy layer.